JPCloete/Basic-win32-OpenGL-window/README.md

-This is a low level c++ game engine in the works.
+This is a low level implementation of OpenGL using the Win32 API.
-The engine uses Data-oriented design patterns and the goal is to minimize the use of libraries(e.g c++ standard lib) The only libraries in use are OpenGL and the win32 API.
+The program uses Data-oriented design patterns with the goal to minimize the use of libraries(e.g. C++ standard library) to implement low-level data structures for learning purposes